Locals gear up for National Night Out

 Officials said they hope National Night Out will help reinforce with young people the importance of trusting law enforcement officials.

-The annual National Night Out involved 2.5 million neighbors across 400 communities in 23 states, according to the event's website.
-However, the event soon grew to a celebration beyond just front porch vigils.
+The first National Night Out involved 2.5 million neighbors across 400 communities in 23 states, according to the event's website.
+However, the event soon grew to a celebration beyond front porch vigils.

 Neighborhoods across the nation began to host block parties, festivals, parades, cookouts and various other community events with safety demonstrations, seminars, youth events, visits from emergency personnel and exhibits.

-Today, 38 million neighbors in 16 thousand communities across the nation take part in National Night Out, according to the website.
+Today, 38 million neighbors in 16,000 communities across the nation take part in National Night Out, according to the website.

 National Night Out Schedule